 For families who have a love for international flavors, please send them this gift box from Bokksu.
 It’s full of authentic Japanese snacks, candies, and teas sourced directly from centuries-old family makers.
 Not only do you help support family-run businesses in Japan, but you share the experience of another culture.

 Food Gifts for Families: Meal time

 A Cozy Morning Breakfast Tray Deluxe from Tate’s Kitchen is a lovely gift that will bring a little extra magic to any holiday morning, or maybe even a breakfast for dinner after a busy day of running around.

 2. Cheese, cheese and more cheese

-My family would be over the moon happy to receive this Ultimate Cheese Board Collection from Murray’s Cheese.
+My family would be over the moon happy to receive this Cheeses of the World from Murray’s Cheese.
 If you really want to send the ultimate comfort food to the people you love the most, you can gift Murray’s famous Classic Mac and Cheese that ships frozen and comes totally ready to just pop right into the oven.

 3. Send some comfort food

 If you can’t share a meal with your faraway family and friends this year, you can send them a meal and set up a Zoom session to join in while they partake.
 Spoonful of Comfort has captured the gift of a warm hug in this Classic Holiday Soup Package that will feed 4-6 people.